bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] Blacklisted IP Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `subnet_blocklist` specifies which IP subnet the host is not allowed to communicate with.
+If c4N4Re finds an IP address being used within the provided subnet, c4N4Re will send an email regarding the IP address it detected.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ### Ports Canary